6 Fascinating Dragonfly Facts You Should Know

 A dragonfly lands on a flower.

 Dragonflies are a staple of summer.
 Their brightly colored bodies dot the warm breeze with all the colors of the rainbow; their stained-glass wings are marvelous to behold.
 But while you know when you’ve spotted a dragonfly, there’s plenty you might not know about these pretty mosquito-eaters.
-Here’s a collection of dragonfly facts to bulk up your knowledge about these good bugs.
+Here’s a collection of dragonfly facts to bulk up your knowledge about these beneficial insects.

 Dragonflies Fly Faster Than You Think